aws-amplify/amplify-backend/packages/client-config/API.md

 declare namespace clientConfigTypesV1 {
     export {
+        AmazonCognitoStandardAttributes_6 as AmazonCognitoStandardAttributes,
+        AwsRegion_6 as AwsRegion,
+        AwsAppsyncAuthorizationType_6 as AwsAppsyncAuthorizationType,
+        AmazonPinpointChannels_6 as AmazonPinpointChannels,
+        AWSAmplifyBackendOutputs_6 as AWSAmplifyBackendOutputs,
+        AmazonLocationServiceConfig_6 as AmazonLocationServiceConfig
+    }
+}
+export { clientConfigTypesV1 }

+declare namespace clientConfigTypesV1_1 {
+    export {
         AmazonCognitoStandardAttributes_5 as AmazonCognitoStandardAttributes,
         AwsRegion_5 as AwsRegion,
         AwsAppsyncAuthorizationType_5 as AwsAppsyncAuthorizationType,
         AmazonPinpointChannels_5 as AmazonPinpointChannels,
         AWSAmplifyBackendOutputs_5 as AWSAmplifyBackendOutputs,
-        AmazonLocationServiceConfig_5 as AmazonLocationServiceConfig
+        AmazonLocationServiceConfig_5 as AmazonLocationServiceConfig,
+        AmplifyStorageBucket_5 as AmplifyStorageBucket
     }
 }
-export { clientConfigTypesV1 }
+export { clientConfigTypesV1_1 }

-declare namespace clientConfigTypesV1_1 {
+declare namespace clientConfigTypesV1_2 {
     export {
         AmazonCognitoStandardAttributes_4 as AmazonCognitoStandardAttributes,
         AwsRegion_4 as AwsRegion,
         AwsAppsyncAuthorizationType_4 as AwsAppsyncAuthorizationType,
         AmazonPinpointChannels_4 as AmazonPinpointChannels,
+        AmplifyStorageAccessActions_4 as AmplifyStorageAccessActions,
         AWSAmplifyBackendOutputs_4 as AWSAmplifyBackendOutputs,
         AmazonLocationServiceConfig_4 as AmazonLocationServiceConfig,
-        AmplifyStorageBucket_4 as AmplifyStorageBucket
+        AmplifyStorageBucket_4 as AmplifyStorageBucket,
+        AmplifyStorageAccessRule_4 as AmplifyStorageAccessRule
     }
 }
-export { clientConfigTypesV1_1 }
+export { clientConfigTypesV1_2 }

-declare namespace clientConfigTypesV1_2 {
+declare namespace clientConfigTypesV1_3 {
     export {
         AmazonCognitoStandardAttributes_3 as AmazonCognitoStandardAttributes,
         AwsRegion_3 as AwsRegion,